DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/save-a-dashboard.md

 	![wdd-save-chages-confirm-dialog](../../images/img125634.png)

-To learn how to open the saved dashboard, see Open a Dashboard(open-a-dashboard.md).
+To learn how to open the saved dashboard, see [Open a Dashboard](open-a-dashboard.md).